kmdouglass/website/posts/testing-simulation-code.md

 The mean of this distribution is 190.721 ADU and the standard deviation is 3.437 ADU.
 The theoretical values are 191.2 ADU and 3.420 ADU, respectively.
 Importantly, if I re-run the simulation, then I get a different histogram because the simulation's output is random.

-The above histogram is called the **sampling distribution of the mean**, and its width is proportional to the **standard error of the mean**.
+The above histogram is called the **sampling distribution of the mean**, and its width is proportional to the **standard error of the mean**. (*Edit 2024/05/30* Actually, I think I am wrong here.
+This is not the sampling distribution of the mean.
+To get it we would need to repeat the above experiment a number of times and compute the mean each time, much like I do in the following section.
+The set of all means from doing so would be its sampling distribution.
+Fortunately, the estimate of the confidence intervals in what follows should still hold because the sampling distribution of the mean tends to a normal distribution for large \\(N \\), and this allows for the expression in the equation that follows.)

 ### Hypothesis Testing of the Mean Pixel Value